Tips to ensure events include people with disabilities

-Physical activity and active living are keys to quality of life for Canadians.
-Community events provide a perfect opportunity to promote active living for everyone - including persons with a disability.
+Physical activity is important to quality of life for all Canadians.
+Community events provide a perfect opportunity to promote physical activity and be inclusive.

-To help ensure this full participation, ask yourself the following: Do you . . .
+To help ensure full participation and inclusion, ask yourself the following: Do you . . .

 - respect a person with a disability as an individual with equal rights to quality of life and independence?

 - realize that the most common barriers to full participation are negative public attitudes?

 - take the time to find out what a person's abilities or interests are, without making false assumptions?

 - ensure that your facility is physically accessible?
 Remember, providing access to changing rooms, washrooms and activity areas is as important as having a front entrance ramp.

 - produce your communication and promotional materials in alternative formats, such as Braille, large print or audio file?

 - realize that a person who is Deaf or hard of hearing has a preferred way of communicating?